• We’d like to clarify how SolarCloud credits (technically disbursements) are applied to your energy account.

 SolarCloud does not have direct access to your money.
 We receive a percentage of revenue to cover the expenses for ongoing management, maintenance and insurance.

-SolarCloud’s CEO and Board feel it is important for you to know that your money is safe because of the protections we have put in place.
+SolarCloud’s CEO and Board feel it is important for you to know we have done this the long way with licenses and auditor and ARSN for your protection.

-SolarCloud is solar without the hassle.
+• SolarCloud is solar without the hassle.
 It enables everyone, living anywhere to have solar to reduce their energy bill without installing panels on their own roof.
+You must be over 18 and be able to afford $149.

 SolarCloud is suitable for everyone including renters, share houses, investors, businesses and also people overseas.